VocSim: A Training-free Benchmark for Zero-shot Content Identity in Single-source Audio: External Validation

 \subsection{Bioacoustic Classification Utility}

-Finally, we assessed utility in a specialized scientific domain: classifying Mouse Ultrasonic Vocalizations (USVs) by genetic strain and individual identity \citep{goffinet2021low}.
-Using our fixed feature extractor with a high-frequency spectrogram frontend (detailed in Appendix), we trained a simple MLP classifier.
-For \textbf{Strain Classification} we achieved \textbf{99.5\%} Top-1 Accuracy (vs. $\sim$90\% for standard spectrogram baselines), and for \textbf{Identity Classification} \textbf{53.1\%} Top-1 Accuracy (chance $\approx$ 2.8\%) on a closed set of 36 individuals.
-These results demonstrate that the embedding geometry favored by \textsc{VocSim}, tight intra-class clustering and clear separation, translates directly to superior performance in fine-grained scientific classification tasks.
+We assessed utility in a specialized scientific domain: classifying Mouse Ultrasonic Vocalizations (USVs) by genetic strain and individual identity \citep{goffinet2021low}.
+Using our fixed feature extractor with a high-frequency spectrogram frontend (Appendix) and a simple MLP classifier, we obtain \textbf{99.5\%} Top-1 on Strain Classification (vs.\ ${\sim}90\%$ for spectrogram baselines) and \textbf{53.1\%} Top-1 on Identity (chance $\approx$ 2.8\%, 36 individuals), showing that the geometry favored by \textsc{VocSim} translates directly to fine-grained scientific classification.